 At ﬁve months, your baby will start performing the “swimming” posture.
 They lift their head, arms, and legs into the air when on their belly.
 They will also start a chin tuck when performing a pull-to-sit and demonstrate independence by lifting their head up while on their back.
 Around five months, your child may also discover their feet.
 They’ll start lifting their bottom-up oﬀ the ground and play with their toes.
 This is a good indicator of core strength and that your child will begin crawling soon.
 Your child will be able to prop-sit but will not be the best at sitting on their own just yet.

 Six months is the age when segmental purposeful rolling begins.
 Your child will be able to dissociate their upper body from the lower body and perform segmental rolling.
 Rolling and pivoting while on their tummy are the main means of locomotion.
 You will notice when holding your child in a standing position that they’ll want to bounce up and down.
 When performing pull-to-sit your child may place their feet down and desire to go right to standing.
 They can perform sitting with support at their back and will demonstrate placing arms forward to keep their balance.

 Tips for Parents (4 to 6-month skill-builders)

-If you have more than one child, you know that each child is different and will progress toward these skills at different stages of their development.
-The following skill-builders can help your baby reach his or her age-appropriate developmental milestones.
+If you have more than one child, you know that each child is different and will progress toward these fine motor skills at different stages of their development.
+The following skill-builders can help your newborn baby reach his or her age-appropriate developmental milestones.